Faraway Worlds is reader-supported. If you buy something through a link on this page, we may earn a small commission.

 A lot of the best things to do in Paris are free.
 However, there definitely are some attractions that cost money – entry fees to a museum or an art gallery are usually around €15 - €25 per person.
 If you want to do organised day trips or join smaller tour groups to learn more about some of the sites, budget around €80 per activity per person.

 Paris is a beautiful destination to visit and although it’s not cheap, it’s definitely possible to travel there for less.
 Cooking your own meals, carefully selecting accommodation or limiting meals out will definitely help you to reduce your travel costs.
-Slow travel is another great way to help your budget to stretch further, while exploring a place in more depth.
+And, if you're wanting to treat yourself, there are many luxury options available.